 The numerical integration is carried out by either Euler, Runge-Kutta, or Adams integration using Numerical Algorithms Group [8] or Numerical Recipes [9] software.
-Diffusion tensor values at non-grid coordinates are found by tricubic interpolation of the six component values.
+Diffusion tensor values at non-

-(b) Adams vs. Runge-Kutta

-Figure 1: Frontal view of streamtube difference images of human brain data.
+Figure 1: (a) Runge-Kutta vs. Euler. (b) Adams vs. Runge-Kutta.
+Frontal view of streamtube difference images of human brain data.
 For reference, note that the large left-to-right bundle of tubes near the center is the corpus callosum and the ascending connections from that bundle the corona radiata. (a) is a difference image between a model generated with Runge-Kutta (in blue) and Euler (in red) integration (see [10] for a color version of the paper). (b) is a difference image between Adams (in blue) and Runge-Kutta (in red) integration.
 In this case, we started with a smaller number of tubes.
 Note that (b) is almost entirely gray, in contrast with the color in (a), indicating that the Adams and Runge-Kutta integration schemes produce paths that are much more similar to each other than to paths generated by Euler integration.